-The Postage Stamp of Sydney Parkinson, issued in 2018, marks the 250th anniversary of Captain Cook’s famous voyage of discovery.
+The Postage Stamp of Sydney Parkinson, issued in 2018, marks the 250th anniversary of Captain Cook’s most famous voyage.

 Many Quakers from the 17th to 19th century were drawn towards the natural sciences and botany, the study of plants, because they did not require a university degree.
 Being a Quaker at this time in history meant they were often barred from accessing a higher education and so many of those with with a scientific interest found themselves working in the natural sciences where a degree wasn’t always necessary.

-Sydney Parkinson (c1745 – 1771), began his career by drawing plants in London.
-The Quaker scientist John Fothergill recommended Parkinson to join Captain Cook’s crew as one of two illustrators who would draw plants they found on the voyage.
-Unfortunately the other illustrator died during the early stages of the voyage and it fell to Parkinson to do all the work by himself.
+Parkinson, began his career by drawing plants in London.
+The Quaker scientist John Fothergill recommended Parkinson to join Captain Cook’s crew as one of two illustrators who would draw the plants they found on the voyage.
+Unfortunately, the other illustrator died during the early stages of the voyage and it fell to Parkinson to do all the work by himself.

-Other notable Friends that worked botany include William Bartram (1739 – 1823), an illustrator, William Weston Young (1776 – 1847) who found his drawings appear on pottery and Graceanna Lewis (1821 – 1912) who drew 50 water colour representations of leaves of forest trees of Pennsylvania, which won national recognition.
+Other notable Friends that worked botany include the illustrators William Bartram (1739 – 1823) and William Weston Young (1776 – 1847).
+Also there is Graceanna Lewis (1821 – 1912) who drew 50 water colour representations of leaves in Pennsylvania, which won national recognition.